GAA legend Teddy McCarthy remembered as 'humble, gifted' person at funeral

 Secretary of his local club Sarsfields Alan McNamara remembered his successes.

-Mr McNamara said: "In 1990, Teddy McCarthy became the only man to win All-Ireland senior hurling and football championships medals in the same year.
+Mr McNamara said: "In 1990, Teddy McCarthy became the only man to win All-Ireland senior hurling and football championship medals in the same year.